 Innovative strategies for managing risk and enhancing investment returns—that’s what Calamos Investments has offered investment professionals since 1977.

 In 2020, the Calamos Market Neutral Income Fund (CMNIX) celebrates its 30th year (see our anniversary page) as a bond portfolio diversifier.
 We attribute Calamos’ overall growth in liquid alternatives’ assets under management to broadening platform availability, growing investment professional support and—most important—our funds’ continued performance as expected.
 We are committed to demonstrating the contribution that can be made by allocating up to 20% of clients’ portfolios to alternatives.

 It’s volatile, uncertain markets like these that Calamos’ risk-managed approach anticipates.
-Managing volatility is our specialty, as demonstrated by fund performance in the first half of 2020.
+Managing volatility is our specialty, as demonstrated by fund performance through the third quarter of 2020.

 The recent surge of flows into the Morningstar Options-based category reflects investment professionals' anticipation of equity market volatility--and a desire to potentially limit loss during market drawdowns.